 5. Preventive Care is Best!

 Whether you’re managing your cat’s dental health, diet, allergies, chronic conditions, or anticipating new problems with age, it is best to take a proactive approach to your pet’s health!
-It is less expensive, and less painful, to prevent problems than to wait until they arise to address them.
+It is less expensive, and less painful, to prevent problems than waiting for them to happen.
 Your veterinarian can help you take a proactive approach to your cat’s health and give them the best quality of life.